michael-emmi/sync-aware-experiments/README.md

 # Synchronization-Aware Analysis of Asynchronous Programs

-Experiments for a SPIN 2014 paper submission.
+Experiments and proofs to selected results for a SPIN 2014 paper submission.

+The full version of our submission is [here](draft-full.pdf)

 ## Requirements